zendive/browser-api-monitor/README.md

 To expedite issues discovery, here are some examples from experience:

 - A ~10ms delay interval constantly consuming approximately 10% of CPU from a third-party library, solely to check if the page was resized.
 - A bundled dependency library that utilizes the eval function, thereby preventing the removal of `unsafe-eval` from the Content Security Policy (CSP) header.
+It can be arguably intentional, but also may reveal a configuration issue when the package was bundled with webpack config's [devtool: 'eval'](https://webpack.js.org/configuration/devtool/) in production mode.
-- A substantial number of hidden video elements in the DOM that were unexpectedly consuming resources, limited to 100 medias per domain.
+- A substantial number of hidden video elements in the DOM that were consuming resources, unexpectedly limited to 100 medias per domain.
 - An unattended interval that was unintentionally left running and contributed to a slowly growing memory.

 To explore the internals of a complex systems.